 d.
 Loss of Privileges: Denial of specific privilege(s) as defined by the Case Management Team for a defined period of time.
 Privileges include, but are not limited to, participation in extra-curricular activities and events such as social events, intercollegiate athletics, intramural programs, student organizations, and student government.

 e.
 Restricted Access: Conditions which specifically dictate and limit the Respondent’s presence on campus and/or participation in Institute-sponsored activities.
-The restrictions will be clearly defined and may include, but are not limited to, presence in certain buildings or locations on campus.
+The restrictions will be clearly defined and may include, but are not limited to, student housing and presence in certain buildings or locations on campus

 f.
 Removal of Offending Cause: Requirement to remove the item which was the subject of the Complaint.